JavierLeon9966/Alias/README.md

 ban: 'You are banned' #Ban message
 mode: none #Options: none, ban
 data: ['Address', 'ClientRandomId', 'DeviceId', 'SelfSignedId', 'XUID'] #Check for matching data in which will alert the staff members or ban the player
+# Data that can be saved from a detected player, usually you would want to save the data that can't be spoofed, so it doesn't ban
+# innocent players, but you may also want to save legit players that attempt to ban evade.
+save: ['Address', 'XUID']
 ```

 ## Command